storybookjs/ember/docs/writing-tests/test-runner.md

 ### Run tests against a deployed Storybook

-By default, the test runner assumes that you're running it against a locally served Storybook on port `6006`.
+By default, the test-runner assumes that you're running it against a locally served Storybook on port `6006`.
 If you want to define a target URL to run against deployed Storybooks, you can use the `--url` flag or set the `TARGET_URL` environment variable.
 For example:

 <!-- prettier-ignore-start -->